 FOR BEST RESULTS:

-- Include your name, contact information, and title in the cover letter, but include only your title in the submission so it remains anonymous.
+- Include your name, e-mail address, and title on the Submittable form, but include only your title in the submission so it remains anonymous.
+Pleaseleave the header and footer blank.

 - You own the copyright.
-If we publish your work, the rights still belong to you.
+If we publish your work, the rights still belong to you, though we ask you not to resubmit until 90 days after it appears on Writer Advice and give us credit if it is published elsewhere.

 - Simultaneous submissions accepted.